duthied/Free-Friendika/doc/FAQ.md

 On your Edit/Manage Profiles page, you will find a "change profile photo" link.
 Clicking this will take you to a page where you can upload a photograph and select which profile it will be associated with.
 To avoid privacy leakage, we only display the photograph associated with your default profile as the avatar in your posts.

+<a name="language"></a>
+### How can I view Friendica in a certain language?

+You can do this by adding the `lang` parameter to the url in your url bar.
+The data in the parameter is a [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code. eg. https://social.example.com/profile/example translated in German becomes https://social.example.com/profile/example?lang=de.
+If the question mark is already in the url you need to do it using a ampersand. eg. https://social.example.com/profile/example?tab=profile becomes https://social.example.com/profile/example&lang=de.

+When a certain language is forced, the language remains until session is closed.

 <a name="contacts"></a>
 ### What is the difference between blocked|ignored|archived|hidden contacts?